 At the very start you are going to have a LOT of questions and most likely be trying to convince every friend you’ve got to take off with you abroad.
 I know the feeling as in the start I felt the same.
 It was only later on that I decided to travel solo around Europe.
 It will be as scary as asking out that girl/boy for the first time but trust me on this, going alone can be so rewarding.
 It offers you freedom, builds confidence and hey maybe you’ll meet a local and fall madly in love.

-Having told your family, friends and pets you are leaving them its time to start saving money if you haven’t been already.
+Having told your family, friends and pets you are leaving them its time to start saving money online casino list if you haven’t been already.
 Travel will be as expensive or as cheap as you make it so save accordingly.
 To help guide you I’ve a first hand guide from my time backpacking around Europe where I’ve kept notes on what it cost me to backpack Europe.
 In it I noted down all of my expenses over 2 months to help you plan for your own trip abroad.
 Use it as a guide to your own adventure.

 On the topic of money, once abroad you’ll want a cheap way to spend it.
 Travel money cards are a horrible rip off so I’ve done some research for you and looked up your best option for us Australians to get the most bang for our buck.
 Have a read of my best travel card post and be sure to read the comments as some readers have great feedback on a few offerings to help you make up your mind.